apache/flink/docs/dev/table/hive/read_write_hive.md

 3. ACID tables are not supported.
 4. Bucketed tables are not supported.
 5. Some data types are not supported.
 See the [limitations]({{ site.baseurl }}/dev/table/hive/#limitations) for details.
-6. Only a limited number of table storage formats have been tested, namely text, ORC, and Parquet.
+6. Only a limited number of table storage formats have been tested, namely text, SequenceFile, ORC, and Parquet.
+7. Views are not supported.